hkuedl/Supervised_Reinforcement_Learning/README.md

 # Supervised_Reinforcement_Learning
-This repository is the official implementation for the paper: **"Uncertainty Allocation-based Tube Model Predictive Control for Building Energy Management"**.
+This repository is the official implementation for the paper: **"Supervised Reinforcement Learning for the Coordination of Distributed Energy Resources"**.

 Authors: Haoyuan Deng, Yihong Zhou, Thomas Morstyn, Yi Wang